JieGeLovesDengDuaLang/TheOtherRoles-GM/README.md

-# The Other Roles: GM Edition
+﻿# The Other Roles: GM Edition

 This fork is based on TORGM v3.5.4, and it supports Among Us `v2024.9.4`.

+> [!NOTE]
+> Custom hats are not (even never) supported yet.
+> Streamer mode in the client options has been deleted because of a little buggy and Innersloth has supported it.

+## Original README
 ---------------

 This fork introduces a number of changes to [The Other Roles](https://github.com/Eisbison/TheOtherRoles).